CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 ### The Hive Connector

 The Hive Connector allows you to import data into a CARTO account as tables from a HiveServer2 database.
-Note that **this connector is disabled by default** in the CARTO importer options.
-If you are interested in enabling it, [contact us](mailto:sales@carto.com) for details.
+Note that this connector is available only for CARTO On-Premises version.

 You can use the Hive Connector to: